LinHtike1/hello-world/README.md

 # hello-world
-Hello everyone, my name is nay lin htike.
+My name is Nay Lin htike.
 I love c# and xamarins.
 This is from Myanmar
+This is useful.